Showing 12 Result(s)

 Hey History!

-Hey History! is a podcast for kids aged 8-12 about Australian history, with one season so far.
+Hey History! is a podcast for kids aged 8-12 about Australian history.
 Each episode has music, immersive sound and stories from Australia’s top historians and experts.
 There’s a professional development episode for primary school teachers, and the series is mapped to the Australian curriculum.
-I am lead producer, working with …
+Awards 🏆Gold for Best Children’s Programme: New York Radio Festival Awards …

 Kangaroo dog owned by Mr Dunn of Castlereagh Street, Sydney 1853